-Blackfoot Language Animation Residency
+Blackfoot Language Animation Project

 Now you can finally learn Blackfoot Language in the comfort of your own home.

-Students worked with Blackfoot Language teacher Celestine Twigg and CAOS artists Louise Johnson, Erin Saunders, Medina Dennie, Sean Dennie, Neil Evenson, and Gina Georgousis, to express and animate Blackfoot words.
+In Phase One, artistic director Xstine Cook and students worked with mentors Blackfoot Language teacher Celestine Twigg and CAOS artists Louise Johnson, Erin Saunders, Medina Dennie, Sean Dennie, Neil Evenson, and Gina Georgousis, to express and animate Blackfoot words.

 Animation brings new way to Blackfoot language classes. – Pikani News

 Grade 9s create animated videos – Fort Macleod Gazette

 In Phase Two, 21 selected artists were tasked tasked with creating their own short animations after being assigned a phrase in Blackfoot.
 CAOS offered them online training and coaching to help support their processes.